Krugo-D/Woken-hardhat/README.md

-# Woken - A Speculative reflections token to support the G$ ecosystem!
+# Woken - A Speculative reflections token to support the G$ ecosystem

 Woken ($WOKE) is a modified ERC20 that takes a fee (10%) everytime users trade it.
 Half of these fees are automatically converted to G$ tokens using Voltage Finance liquidity pools.